 Fine Motor Development Activities to Strengthen Writing Muscles

 - Use a spray bottle to water plants

 - Practice grabbing and holding small items with tweezers or tongs

 - String pasta or cereal onto a string of yarn

 - Cut and make a mosaic from thick paper

 - Create eye-dropper art on coffee filters with food coloring and water

 - Paint or draw on vertical surfaces like an easel

-There are specialized tools made to help struggling students improve handwriting and practice the fine motor skill movements necessary to write.
-All of these products are great to use during writing or fine motor practice at school or at home, and can help students to develop clearer, more efficient writing skills.
+There are specialized tools made to help struggling students improve their handwriting and practice the fine motor skill movements necessary to write.
+All of these products are great to use during handwriting or fine motor practice at school or at home and can help develop clearer, more efficient writing skills.